Martell0x1/microsoft-Sql-server/README.md

             #### Max
             - returns the Maximum values in a numeric column.
             - ex: `select MaxValue = Max(MonthlySalary) From Employees;`
+        - note that:
+            `If you use an aggregate function and select other columns, you must use a GROUP BY clause to tell SQL how to group the non-aggregated columns.`

+        ### Exists
+        - The EXISTS operator is used to test for the existence of any record in a subquery.
+        - The EXISTS operator returns TRUE if the subquery returns one or more records.

+        ```
+            select X='yes'
+            where  exists
+            (
+                select * from Orders
+                where customerID= 3 and Amount < 600
+                )

+            select * from Customers T1
+            where
+            exists
+            (
+                select * from Orders
+                where customerID= T1.CustomerID and Amount < 600
+                )

+            --More optimized and faster
+            select * from Customers T1
+            where
+            exists
+            (
+                select top 1 * from Orders
+                where customerID= T1.CustomerID and Amount < 600
+                )

+            --More optimized and faster
+            select * from Customers T1
+            where
+            exists
+            (
+                select top 1 R='Y'  from Orders
+                where customerID= T1.CustomerID and Amount < 600
+                )
+        ```

+        ### union
+        - The UNION operator is used to combine the result-set of two or more SELECT statements.
+            - Every SELECT statement within UNION must have the same number of columns
+            - The columns must also have similar data types
+            - The columns in every SELECT statement must also be in the same order
+            - Union is selecting the distinct elements from each set.

+        ```
+            select * from ActiveEmployees

+            select * from ResignedEmployees

+            select * from ActiveEmployees
+            Union
+            select * from ResignedEmployees

+            --this will remove the redundancy from the resultset (distinct results only)
+            select * from Departments
+            union
+            select * from Departments;

+            --this will append data regardeless of any redundancy
+            select * from Departments
+            union ALL
+            select * from Departments;
+        ```

+        ### case
+        - The CASE expression goes through conditions and returns a value when the first condition is met (like an if-then-else statement).
+So, once a condition is true, it will stop reading and return the result.
+If no conditions are true, it returns the value in the ELSE clause.
+        - If there is no ELSE part and no conditions are true, it returns NULL.
+        - syntax:
+        ```
+            CASE
+                WHEN condition1 THEN result1
+                WHEN condition2 THEN result2
+                WHEN conditionN THEN resultN
+                ELSE result
+            END;
+        ```

+        - ex:
+        ```
+            select ID , FirstName , LastName , GenderTitle =
+            case
+                when Gendor = 'f' then 'Female'
+                when Gendor = 'm' then 'Male'
+                else 'Unkown'
+            end,
+            Status=
+            case
+                when ExitDate is null then 'Active'
+                when ExitDate is not null then 'Deacyive'
+            end,
+            NewSalary=
+            case
+                when Gendor = 'f' then MonthlySalary * 1.15
+                when Gendor = 'm' then MonthlySalary * 1.1
+                else MonthlySalary
+            end

+            from Employees
+        ```

         ### Joins
         - how to manipulate the data from more than one table and compine them in one table.